Aliases for ANK3 Gene

 GeneCards Summary for ANK3 Gene

 ANK3 (Ankyrin 3, Node Of Ranvier (Ankyrin G)) is a Protein Coding gene.
-Diseases associated with ANK3 include mental retardation, autosomal recessive, 37 and intellectual disability - hypotonia - spasticity - sleep disorder.
-Among its related pathways are Proteoglycans in cancer and L1CAM interactions.
+Diseases associated with ANK3 include intellectual disability - hypotonia - spasticity - sleep disorder and mental retardation, autosomal recessive, 37.
+Among its related pathways are Developmental Biology and Proteoglycans in cancer.
 GO annotations related to this gene include structural constituent of cytoskeleton and protein binding, bridging.
 An important paralog of this gene is ANKRD52.

 UniProtKB/Swiss-Prot for ANK3 Gene

 In skeletal muscle, required for costamere localization of DMD and betaDAG1 (By similarity).
 Membrane-cytoskeleton linker.
 May participate in the maintenance/targeting of ion channels and cell adhesion molecules at the nodes of Ranvier and axonal initial segments.
 Regulates KCNA1 channel activity in function of dietary Mg(2+) levels, and thereby contributes to the regulation of renal Mg(2+) reabsorption (PubMed:23903368).

 Isoform 5: May be part of a Golgi-specific membrane cytoskeleton in association with beta-spectrin.